 Preserving some species by introducing them to the ecosystem in the pond

-Providing a research aspect about the existing biodiversity and its interactions with each other in the pond and the with the other biodiversity in the garden
+Providing a research aspect about the existing biodiversity and its interactions with each other in the pond and with the biodiversity in the garden

 The Botanical Garden is being developed by generous support from the Critical Ecosystem Partnership Fund “CEPF” and the Global Botanic Garden Fund